God Gets on My Nerves

 How could I Write these things?

-King Benjamin in his sermon to his subjects before he relinquished his kingdom to his son Mosiah said almost 200 years earlier "I tell you these things that ye may learn wisdom; that ye may learn that when ye are in the service of your fellow beings ye are only in the service of your God" Mosiah 2:16.
+King Benjamin, an ancient king, and prophet, in his address to his subjects before relinquishing his kingdom to his son, Mosiah, said, almost 200 years before Christ, "I tell you these things that ye may learn wisdom; that ye may learn that when ye are in the service of your fellow beings ye are only in the service of your God."
+Mosiah 2:16

 It would then make sense that if we provide a disservice to anyone, we do so in the name of the God that we worship.
 If only when we thought of God when we spoke to each other.